reergymerej/virtual-drill-sergeant/NOTES.md

 ## Can you make an audio option so I can hear someone yell the commands at me?

 PROBLEM: It's not as fun as I want it to be.

+## Log tab should open first.

+PROBLEM: The wrong feedback tab opens by default.
+SOLUTION: